Related Papers:

 Global and Local Gauge Symmetries: Gravitation, Section B

-Thus in spite of the fact that the metrics of gravitational spacetime vary continuously with distance from the center of the field's source, or from one planet or star to another, "velocity c" remains constant wherever it is measured.
-The same is true for relative motions of any kind: clocks may slow and meter sticks may shrink, but causality and the measured value of velocity c remains invariant - independent of the relative motion (whether linear or accelerated) of source or observer.
+Thus in spite of the fact that the metric of gravitational spacetime ("little g") varies continuously with distance from the center of the field's source, or from one planet or star to another, "velocity c" remains constant wherever it is measured.
+The same is true for relative motions of any kind: clocks may slow and meter sticks may shrink, but causality and the measured value of "velocity c" remains invariant - independent of the relative motion (whether linear or accelerated) of source or observer.
+The same holds true for electric charge and indeed, for all of light's conserved symmetry debts.

 In the gravitational force, co-varying time and space are the analogs of light's co-varying electric and magnetic fields, the local gauge symmetry "current" or force.
 Time is implicitly resident in the spacetime metric, just as magnetism is implicitly resident in light's electromagnetic field.

 The graviton is the presumed field vector of gravitation, the local symmetry current exchanged between all massive particles (via its effect upon the spacetime metric).
 The graviton is actually a form of time or spacetime.
 A graviton is a quantum unit of time or temporal entropy.
-All massive objects have a "location" charge, whose active principle is time, and as the time charge exits space (at right angles to all three spatial dimensions, marching off into history), time pulls the spatial dimensions along behind it, causing them to annihilate each other at the point-like entrance to the one-way time line, leaving a temporal residue which is the metric equivalent of the collapsed space.
+All massive objects have a "location" charge, whose active principle is time.
+As the time charge exits space (at right angles to all three spatial dimensions, marching off into history via its intrinsic, entropic dimensional motion), time pulls the spatial dimensions along behind it, causing them to annihilate each other at the point-like entrance to the one-way time line.
+Annihilating spatial dimensions leave behind a temporal residue which is the metric equivalent of the collapsed space.
 This new temporal residue likewise moves off down the time line into history, pulling more space behind it, repeating the endless, self-feeding entropic cycle.
 A gravitational field is the spatial consequence of the intrinsic motion of time.
 (See: "A Description of Gravity"; and see: "The Conversion of Space to Time".)

-Within our electromagnetic, 4-D universe, the electromagnetic constant c is the dominant global energy gauge, regulating spacetime and its perfectly symmetric metric, with massless, non-local light as the perfectly symmetric energy form.
-Next below light, c, and the symmetric (inertial) spacetime metric, is matter and gravity, both derived from light and light's spatial metric.
+Within our electromagnetic, 4-D universe, the electromagnetic constant "c" is the dominant global energy gauge, regulating spacetime and its perfectly symmetric metric, with massless, non-local light as its perfectly symmetric energy form.
+Next below light, "c", and the symmetric (inertial) spacetime metric, is matter and gravity, both derived from light and light's spatial metric.
 "G" is a global gauge but defines a local metric, which is characterized and "warped" by asymmetric time.
-The gravitational charge recognizes all particles only in terms of their mass, the broadest category among material particles, matter or antimatter.
-Next below the gravitational "location" charge (in terms of generality) is the electric charge, recognizing the equivalency of all electrically charged particles.
-The weak "identity" charge follows, recognizing four subcategories of number or "identity" charge (lepton and baryon "number" charges); finally at the bottom, we find the narrowest category, the strong force charge recognizing only the global category of color charge (all quarks are equivalent with respect to color charge, regardless of other charges they may bear).
+The gravitational charge recognizes all particles (whether matter or antimatter) only in terms of their mass, the broadest category among material particles (excluding only light).
+Next below the gravitational "location" charge (in terms of generality) is the electric charge, recognizing the equivalency of all electrically charged particles, but distinguishing between matter vs antimatter (as in the opposite charges of electron vs positron).
+However, not all massive particles carry electric charge (neutrinos), and electric charge can neutralize itself (neutrons, atoms).
+The weak "identity" charge follows, recognizing three or four subcategories of number or "identity" charge (lepton and baryon "number" charges) within matter, and distinguishing by parity between left-handed matter and right-handed antimatter.
+Finally at the bottom, we find the narrowest category, the strong force charge recognizing only other color charges within baryons or mesons.

 At every level, from the "Big Crunch" to the Sun, stars, and Hawking's "quantum radiance" of black holes, to the matter-antimatter annihilations of particle-antiparticle pairs, or particle and proton decay, the system of interwoven and nested global and local symmetries drives toward a single goal: the return of bound to free energy, the transformation of matter to light, as required by the symmetry conservation mandate of "Noether's Theorem".